nejlaasimovic/nejlaasimovic.github.io/index.md

 My research examines the interplay between digital technologies and intergroup relations within deeply divided societies globally.
 My work has been published in the *Proceedings of the National Academy of Sciences*, <em>Research & Politics</em>, and <em>Political Science Research & Methods</em>.
 I was formerly a recipient of <em>the United States Institute of Peace-Minerva fellowship</em>, <em>the 2022 Meta PhD Research fellowship</em>, and <em>the National Science Foundation Dissertation Improvement fellowship</em>.

 I hold a Ph.D. in Political Science from New York University and a B.A.
 (Summa Cum Laude; Phi Beta Kappa) in World Politics with minors in Mathematics and Hispanic Studies from Hamilton College.
-Apart from my research, I enjoy competitive ballroom dancing and refining my chocolate tasting skills.
+Apart from my research, I enjoy competitive ballroom dancing, exploring my home country of Bosnia and Herzegovina, and refining my chocolate tasting skills.